sseiichi/volunteer/README.md

 # bibliography
-The repository about how to input book information.
+This repository instructs how to input book information.